suhridmulay/CN-DVR/README.md

 ## Objective
-Simulate a Distance Vector Routing protocol between speciied number of routers
+Simulate a Distance Vector Routing protocol in a specified topology of routers